Increased threat for severe storms Monday

 The entire CW39 viewing area is either under a slight (2/5), or enhanced (3/5) risk for tomorrow.

-A surface low will develop to our west and move into the state of Texas come Monday.
-This will be the culprit for our shaky weather.
-Strong southerly winds will be feeing into the system come Monday morning and afternoon, simultaneously adding to our severe weather parameters of windshear and (CAPE), a number we use to measure (P)otential (E)nergy stores in the environment.
+Strong southerly winds will be feeing into the system come Monday morning and afternoon, simultaneously adding to our severe weather parameters of wind shear and (CAPE), a number we use to measure (P)otential (E)nergy stores in the environment.
 Moisture and heat play roles in this parameter.

 As for rainfall, 3-4 inches is expected widespread.
 Locally higher amounts are anticipated.
 This is also an INCREASE from expected totals yesterday.
 Street flooding should be expected for commuters on Tuesday morning.
 Flash flooding possible during heavy storms as rain rates will exceed 1 in. / hr at times.